 STAR: A Systematic Approach to Mediation Strategies

 Mediations are dynamic and fluid.
 Both aspiring neutrals and sophisticated advocates should know the predictable themes and stages of a mediation as well as the variety of styles and techniques used in each stage.
-Competence in the mediation approaches and techniques that are not intuitive for a particular mediator marks the differences between the serious professional practitioner and the causal volunteer.
+Competence in the mediation approaches and techniques that are not intuitive for a particular mediator marks the differences between the serious professional practitioner and the casual volunteer.
 This course will survey how successful mediators use a variety of approaches in five fundamental stages of a mediation.
 The emphasis will be on encouraging the exercise of conscious professional judgment and strategies analysis for both mediators and advocates.

 What you will learn: